Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 is a duality between the derived category of an exterior algebra $\bigwedge(V^{\vee})=\bigoplus_{k=0}^{\dim(V)}\wedge^k(V^{\vee})$ and that of a symmetric algebra $S(V)=\bigoplus_{k=0}^{\infty}\Sym^k(V)$ with $V$ being some vector space of dimension $\dim(V)$.

-In our field theoretical context, the exterior algebra is a non-commutative algebra denoted as $(\Coh,\star)$ and $S(V)$ corresponds to the chiral higher-spin algebra $\ca$ that we aim to construct.
-Then, the Koszul duality in our setting is the identification \cite{costello:2020jbh}:
+In our context, the exterior algebra above is a non-commutative algebra denoted as $(\Coh,\star)$ and $S(V)$ corresponds to the chiral higher-spin algebra $\ca$ that we aim to construct.
+Then, the Koszul duality in our setting is the identification \cite{Costello:2022wso}:

 where the exclamation mark ! denotes the Koszul dual operation of the pair $(\Coh,\star)$.
 Here, $\cF_{BV}$ is the space of BV fields.
-Note that the projection

-is an augmentation map, which projects $\cF_{BV}$ to the subspace contains only elements of cohomological degree zero, i.e. the space of physical fields $(\sA,\vartheta)$.
-It is a homomorphism, which preserves the associativity of the $\star$-product and is compatible with the degree one nilpotent cohomological vector field $Q:=(S_{BV},-)_{BV}$, where $(-,-)$ is the graded Poisson bracket on $\cF_{BV}$ induced by the symplectic form $\omega_{BV}$ of degree $-1$ (see e.g. Section 3.2 in \cite{Tran:2025uad} for a quick recap).
+Note that the projection $\cF_{BV}\rightarrow \Coh$ is an augmentation map, which projects $\cF_{BV}$ to a subspace, which contains only elements of cohomological degree zero, i.e. the space of physical fields $(\sA,\vartheta)$.
+This map certainly preserves the associativity of the $\star$-product and is compatible with the degree one nilpotent cohomological vector field